 All those features are a plus for any business, especially the smaller ones.
 With limited staff, time and resources, no amount should be wasted.
 So using your own email account to make your work easier not only frees your time, but also contributes to better finances.

-All these solutions are directed towards optimizing your marketing strategy.
+Also, all these solutions are directed towards optimizing your marketing strategy.
 If you are able to continuously reach your clients and trigger their interest, you need to have good follow up timing.

 So, when the replies come back, you and your team need to be ready to answer questions, offer deals, support your claims and troubleshoot any issues.
 This means fast and efficient emailing, not only when you’re sending it, but also when you are at the receiving end.